-Moles are often referred to as any raised dark spot or irregularity in the skin, though there are are other such skin marks that are not classified in that category such as birthmarks, hemangiomas, and keratoses.
-Sometimes people are born with moles, sometimes they appear after time.
+Moles are often referred to as any raised dark spots or irregularities in the skin, though there are other such skin marks that are not classified in that category such as birthmarks, hemangiomas and keratoses.
+Sometimes people are born with moles and sometimes they appear over time.
 Heredity and sun exposure play a significant role in the development of moles.
 They are usually removed by two surgical methods:

-Dr. Ahmad can determine which type of excision is best for you depending on the depth of the mole and the type of cosmetic outcome desired.
+Our ophthalmologist, Dr. Syed Ahmad, can determine which type of excision is best for you depending on the depth of the outcome desired.

 Scars are visible marks on the skin that remain after a wound has healed.
 They form as a result of injury or surgery, and their development can be unpredictable.
 Poor healing may contribute to scars that are obvious, unsightly or disfiguring.
 Even a wound that heals well can result in a scar that affects your appearance.
 Scars may be raised or recessed (i.e. hypertrophic scars, keloids), different in color or texture from surrounding healthy tissue or particularly noticeable due to their size, shape or location.

-A successful outcome of scar revision depends on a number of factors, including the initial injury caused to the eye, how quickly your body heals, the size and depth of the eye wound, how much blood supplies the area and the actual color of your skin all play a vital role in the effectiveness of an eyelid scar revision.
-Surgery can help narrow, fade and otherwise reduce the appearance of severe or unattractive scaring.
+A successful outcome of scar revision depends on numerous factors including the initial injury caused to the eye, how quickly your body heals, the size and depth of the eye wound, how much blood supplies the area and the actual color of your skin.
+All of these play a vital role in the effectiveness of an eyelid scar revision.
+Surgery can help narrow, fade and otherwise reduce the appearance of severe or unattractive scarring.

 If you have any questions about our reconstructive eyelid surgeries in Plano, Texas, please give Texas Eye & Aesthetic Center a call today at 972-519-9933 for more information.